 Today I met other cyclists for the first time when cycling in Alaska.
-Today's entry covers the journey to a campground in Marion Creek.
+Today's entry covers the journey to the Marion Creek Campground

 (Sat 25 July 2009)